-Watch your mailboxes for a letter as we begin stewardship season.
-If you don’t get a letter by next week, please let me know.
-We want to gather all time and talent, and financial pledges for the year, and bless them on January 7th, the first Sunday after Epiphany.
+Watch your mailboxes for a letter from the vestry as we begin stewardship season.
+If you don’t receive a letter, please let me know.

 – Rev. John Forman, Rector, St. Elizabeth Episcopal Church

 2019 Stewardship Letter

 I’m drafting this letter on Indigenous People’s Day and that may be what reminded me of a way to think about stewardship that Vine Deloria Jr. used to talk about.
 Deloria came from a family of Lakota Sioux.
 He was the son of an Episcopal Archdeacon and the grandson of an Episcopal priest.
 He was also the Executive Director of the National Congress of American Indians for a few years, and served for a time on the Executive Council of the Episcopal Church.